danstadler-pdx/grafana-alloy-pii-demo/README.md

 Please file issues and or PRs as you see opportunities for improvement.

 &nbsp;
+## Key outcomes
+1) If you fast-forward to either demo 2 or demo 3, you will see a key outcome: *the configuration code you give to Alloy can be maintained in a central repository that you control*, and Alloy can be configured to pull that configuration down at boot time, and then re-poll the remote location for changes, on the interval you select.

+(more key outcomes to be added here over time)

+&nbsp;
 ## General demo flow
 In each of the demo options listed below, Grafana Alloy is deployed, along with a small "loggerapp" file that generates some sample logs.
 You are given instructions on how to configure Alloy, which then reads the